connectome-neuprint/neuprint-python/docs/source/queries.rst

 Built-in Queries
 ----------------

-See the :py:class:`.Client` class reference for neuprint's "built-in" (non-cypher) queries, such as **skeletons**, **ROI meshes**, **ROI connectivity**, and server metadata.
+See the :ref:`Client` class reference for neuprint's built-in (non-cypher) queries, such as **skeletons**, **ROI meshes**, **ROI connectivity**, and server metadata.